gakiwate/titanic/README.md

     Platform: Ubuntu HW 12.04
     Build Type: pgo
     Test: talos other

+#Trigger Usage

+To make use of the trigger you should add the following line in ~/.netrc

+    machine secure.pub.build.mozilla.org login <email> password <password>

+In case you don't want to do that you can manually enter the LDAP username and password when prompted!

+## Common Issues

+If you get a return code of 401 it most probably means that you have supplied

+    Status Code: 401 -- Wrong username and password

 #Titanic as a Library
 Titanic can also be used as a library.
 To use as a library you can simply import titanic and use one of the APIs listed below as per the needs.